 Types of Padlocks

-High security: A high-security lock typically has one or more of the following options to increase its level of protection:
+High security: A lock that typically has one or more of the following options to increase its level of protection:

 - Pick-resistant key cylinder